Communication between home and school is a challenge even when all schools are open and there isn’t a worldwide pandemic to worry about.

 At the Harris Federation, Nick Soar, executive principal at St John's Wood and executive principal at Tottenham for the Harris Academy in North London, says it is important to use all of the available tools at your disposal to have the best chance that messages will reach all of your parents.

-He also advises making sure that you adapt your messages to suit the format it is being sent on – i.e., send shortened versions via text and longer ones via email.
+He also advises making sure that you adapt your messages to suit the format they are being sent on – ie, send shortened versions via text and longer ones via email.

 2. But find new ones, too

 When a school is open, much of the communication between teachers and parents occurs in snatched bits of time: on the gate at pick-up or in the morning before the bell rings.

 So when the school doors closed on Friday 20 March, those opportunities vanished.
 Emily Thompson, a teacher at East Whitby Academy in North Yorkshire, decided to give the parents of her students the chance to join a special Facebook group in order to continue their communication with the school.

 “We’ve had a hugely positive response so far,” says Megan Suggitt, deputy headteacher of East Whitby Academy.
 “The parents are loving it as it’s private and safe, so they can share videos and pics of their little people, and students are commenting (via parents) on each other’s posts.”